Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

 # Update Management Network Firmware

 This page describes how to update firmware on the management network switches.
-More details and other options to upgrade firmware can be found in the switch [user guides](../user_guides.md).
+More details and other options to upgrade firmware can be found in the switch [Exteranl User Guides](../external_user_guides.md).
 #### Prerequisites
 - Access to the switches.
 - Firmware in a location that the switches can reach.